AdamWongCH/analytics-thinking/1-Introduction/README.md

 Many people learn tools first.

-They learn:

-* Python
-* R
-* Dashboards

-But still struggle to answer a simple question:
+They learn Python, R, or dashboards — but still struggle to answer:

-> “So what should we do?”
+“What should we do with the data?”

 This module sets the foundation.

-> We focus on **thinking with data**, not just working with data.
+We focus on **thinking with data**, not just working with data.

 ---